BBC OS: History

-On 13 January 2022, McGovern announced on Twitter that she will leave OS on the World Service to become a news presenter on BBC World News.
-However, has since become the main relief presenter for the TV version.
+On 13 January 2022, McGovern announced on Twitter that she would leave OS on the World Service to become a news presenter on BBC World News.
+However, had since become the main relief presenter for the TV version.

+The final televised episode of the program aired on 30 March 2023.

 United States

-Outside Source broadcasts on most PBS in the United States at 6:30 PM to 7:00 PM Eastern Time, although air times varies on each PBS member stations.
-The programme also launched on 2 January 2020 replacing Nightly Business Report with the series finale ending a 40-year run.
+Outside Source broadcast on most PBS in the United States at 18:30 to 19:00 Eastern Time, although air times varied on each PBS member stations.
+The programme also launched on 1 January 2020 replacing Nightly Business Report with the series finale ending a 40-year run.

 Presenters

-The remaining original edition shown on BBC News and BBC World News is presented by:
+The remaining original edition shown on BBC News and BBC World News was presented by: